YuhanLin1105/demo-octagon/README.md

 By using SVG sprite, we can use 1 HTTP request for all svgs.( This is good for HTTP/1.1 not HTTP/2 protocol). and style all svgs.

 thanks [iconMoon](https://icomoon.io/) for icon.

+## License
+The content of this repository is licensed under a [MIT License](https://choosealicense.com/licenses/mit/).